 Set the gain to a value that optimizes the samples fluorescence but limits the amount of noise.

 Adjust the laser power to avoid saturated pixels but maximize the dynamic range.
-A typical starting range for the laser power is 1 - 3
+A typical starting range for the laser power is 1 - 3 %.

 Set the pinhole size to 1 Airy unit to maximize the resolution for the optical sectioning.
-If the sample is dim and the laser power is already high, open up the pinhole to increase the signal at the cost of decreasing the z-axis resolution.
+If the sample is dim and the laser power is already high, open up the pinhole to increase the signal at the cost of decreasing the z axis resolution.

 Set the pixel dwell time (i.e., the scanning speed).
 Start off with a 2 µs dwell time and if needed, adjust to reflect the sample brightness.
 Choose the pixel size/scan size for the selected objective by letting the instrument calculate it via the Nyquist option button and the chosen number of pixels in the image.